Frequently asked questions

 Will my school be eligible for paid relief for my leave?

-- TP1 and TP2 schools can apply for reimbursement of relief costs (up to the approved leave time granted max 3 hours per week) for school administrative and support staff
+- Teaching Principal 1 (TP1) and Teaching Principal (TP2) schools can apply for reimbursement of relief costs (up to the approved leave time granted maximum 3 hours per week) for school administrative and support staff.

 - SAS staff in all other schools are granted leave on full pay with no relief available for the school to claim.